Course Descriptions

 Ed.
 626 - ENVIRONMENTAL SCIENCE

 In this session, participants will investigate the new AP Environmental Science Course and Exam Description and experience student-centered labs, activities, and fieldwork that align with the content, skills, and science practices that are the foundation of this course.
 Participants will examine and experience a fully developed unit and use that as a model to plan a unit of their choice, including developing a new lesson using suggested classroom strategies and creating an assessment using the AP website test bank.
-Essential to this course is the understanding of the course framework and the Big Ideas that spiral through the units, as well as the scaffolding of concepts, skills, and science practices.
+This course is essential to understanding the course framework and the Big Ideas that spiral through the units, as well as the scaffolding of concepts, skills, and science practices.

 Significant time will be spent analyzing and scoring student examples of free response questions and learning to navigate AP Classroom effectively.
 This course is appropriate for both new and experienced AP teachers.